cyberdb/Cloudroid/README.md

 ## Build Cloudroid
-Cloudroid is built and tested on Ubuntu 14.04.
+Cloudroid is built and tested on Ubuntu 14.04, ROS indigo.

 1. Since it currently based on Docker Swarm, Docker(https://docs.docker.com/engine/installation/linux/ubuntu/) must be installed on each host nodes.